soarlab/paf/README.md

 # PAF - Probabilistic Analysis of Floating-point
 PAF is a prototype tool for probabilistic analysis of round-off errors in arithmetic expressions.
-The main difference with standards worst-case error analysis is the user provides to PAF the probability distributions associated with the input variables (thus the probabilistic in PAF), and a confidence interval of interest.
-PAF computes the roundoff error for the expression conditioned on the output range landing in the given confidence interval.
+The main difference with respect to standards worst-case error analysis is the user has to provide the probability distributions together with the input variables (thus the probabilistic in PAF), and a confidence interval of interest.
+PAF computes the roundoff error for the arithmetic expression conditioned on the output range landing in the given confidence interval.

 # Requirements